These sweet & nutty BOOberry Truffles will be a ghoulishly delicious treat for Halloween.

 I am not a Halloween lover.
 I can pass out over a cut on my finger, let alone looking at gory bloody body parts, zombies and such.
 So why am I posting something for Halloween?
-My Food Blogger Los Angeles group decided Halloween would be a good theme for this month’s meeting.
+My Food Blogger Los Angeles group decided Halloween would be a good theme for their monthly meeting.

 I really had to rack my brain to think of something to make.
 I knew it had to be cute, so I dug back into my childhood and remembered Casper, the friendly ghost.
 Yes, a cute and friendly ghost was my goal.
 I thought about all white food that could become a ghost.
 Off to Google I went.
 I discovered lots of ghoulish goodies like banana ghosts, mashed potato ghosts, & ghost pizzas, but it was the “boo”tiful ghost strawberries that got me really thinking.